 Home decoration experts, gardeners, and anyone with a knack for making a home beautiful will agree that nothing livens up a home more than houseplants.
 These natural beauties will add that natural flare that is highly important for effective decor.

-However, the unfortunate truth is that most people fear they do not have the expertise and time it will require to care for these houseplants even though they want to use their beauty.
-So, if you are in this category or you are just an ardent lover of nature looking for ways to use nature beautifully, then we are pleased to introduce to you succulents and air plants.
+However, the unfortunate truth is that most people fear they do not have the expertise and time they will require to care for these houseplants even though they want to use their beauty.
+So, if you are in this category or just an ardent lover of nature looking for ways to use nature beautifully, then we are pleased to introduce succulents and air plants to you.

 Succulents are an incredibly diverse group of plants that store water in their stems and leaves.
-Because they require little or no water, it makes them a perfect fit for neglectful gardeners who might not always keep to gardening schedules.
+Because they do not require water very often, they are a perfect fit for neglectful gardeners who might not always keep to gardening schedules.

 On the other hand, air plants are an incredibly wide range of plants with great versatility because of their ability to grow without soil.
 Because of this, you can switch up your decorative touch by choosing from a wide range of fun containers for your air plants.
 They are epiphytes that require a branch to grow on.

-Succulents and air plants are great even for those that are "bad with plants."
-They are hard to kill and versatile enough for use in a wide range of creative projects.
+Succulents and air plants are great, even for those that are "bad with plants."
+They are hard to kill and versatile enough for various creative projects.
 You can use them to create living wreaths, roofs and tapestries, vertical gardens, fairy homes, terrariums, and anything else where bulletproof beauty is required.

 While succulents are low-maintenance because they do not need a lot of water, wispy and delicate air plants are unique because they do not even need soil at all.
-They generally require nothing more than sunlight, occasional watering, and average humidity, with a few exceptions.
+They generally require only sunlight, occasional watering, and average humidity, with a few exceptions.
 Species with smooth, green leaves typically need more moisture and humidity than the fuzzy and silvery xeric species, which are excellent candidates for growing indoors.